Meet The Granary Weevil, The Pantry Monster Of Our Own Creation

 The granary weevil likely came from humble beginnings, on the southwestern slopes of the Himalayan Mountains.
 That's where you can still find other species of Sitophilius living off tree fruits.
 When nearby humans began to farm and amass sizable stores of food, some Sitophilius populations saw an opportunity.
 "There are probably six to seven Sitophilius species," said Plarre.
 "Only three of them — sitophilius granarius, the granary weevil; sitophilus oryzae, the rice weevil; and sitophilius zeamais, the maize weevil — were able to make the evolutionary step into human environments."

-These weevils are now known as "cosmopolitan pests" — meaning they made it out of their small mountain habitat to spread across the world.
+These weevils are now known as "cosmopolitan pests," meaning they made it out of their small mountain habitat to spread across the world.
 But unlike the granary weevil, the maize and rice weevils can fly, and they're still found roughing it outside human storage situations.
 Plarre believes that the granary weevil was the only insect pest to take it to the next level: Post-human contact, they lost their wings and hitched their destiny to ours.

 Signs of the granary weevils' success pop up throughout history.
 They were excavated from an Egyptian tomb dating back to 2300 B.C., as well as from stables in Amarna from mid-14th century B.C.
 Sumerian cuneiform tablets, one of the earliest forms of writing, mention grain-eating pests interpreted to be granary weevils.
 The beetles were found within volcanic ash and lava that preserved early Roman settlements in Santorini, as well as in other Roman settlements ranging from Italy up to York, England.
 As the Roman Empire spread throughout Europe, they unknowingly helped establish the granary weevils' empire, too.